 We know that people like to have the inside scoop about home air conditioning systems, but don’t believe everything they hear.
 There’s a lot of misinformation out there.
 We have compiled this list of some of our favorite Not-Quite-True Air Conditioning stories, in hopes to spread the word about what works (and what doesn’t) when it comes to air conditioning.

 Myth #1: Air conditioner filters should be replaced once per year.

-Actually, the EPA’s Energy Star program recommends that you change your air filters monthly, or at minimum, every 3 months.
-Households with pets and people with allergies should be especially careful to replace the filter on a regular basis.
+The EPA’s Energy Star program recommends that you change your air filters monthly, or at minimum, every 3 months.
+Households with pets and people with allergies should be especially careful to replace the filter regularly.
 Dirty air filters can inhibit airflow and force your AC to work harder.
-This wastes energy, can negatively impact your home's air quality, and may cause the premature death of your air conditioner.
+This wastes energy can negatively impact your home’s air quality and may cause the premature death of your air conditioner.

 Myth #2: Cranking the thermostat cools the house faster.

 Wrong again!
 Going back to the info found on that handy Energy Star website, your A/C doesn’t work harder just because you lowered the temperature on the thermostat.
 The thermostat cools and heats the house at a set rate, regardless of the temperature setting.